Interpreting the Enhanced Feedback Report

 The trend over time icon appears for any measure that has three or more completed sessions.
 It indicates that the patient has been “Improving”, “Stable”, or “Worsening” over time since the measure was first completed.
 Hovering over the icon gives a text explanation of its meaning, for additional clarification.
 If there is no trend icon, the measure does not support trends and additional exploration can provide further details.

 In the examples below, the client report of “Life Satisfaction” is stable, which means there has been no change since the first time the measure was completed.
 In other words, there might be some small differences in the responses to the measure at each time, but those differences were not significant.
-“Hope”, however, shows an improving trend icon.
+“Therapy Alliance”, however, shows an improving trend icon.
 This may mean that the symptoms are getting better or perhaps there is less awareness of the symptoms (and therefore less endorsement of symptoms) since the first administration of the measure.

 Heatmap: Change Over Time